jbsulli/test/README.md

 1. Edit the config file to change the port to 1337
 2. Run using Node.js `node app.js`
 3. Navigate to `http://localhost:1337`
+4. Send GET/POST/JSON to `http://localhost:8080/data` to see it work.
+5. Toggle settings in the config file.